pact2023/pact2023.github.io/attend/index.md

 1030 Vienna, Austria <br>
 Phone number: +43 120633 <br>

-A link for booking rooms at the venue at a reduced rate will be available next week.
+Rooms at the venue can be booked at a reduced rate through [this link](https://reservations.travelclick.com/75044?groupID=4029480).

 <br>